pascomnet/documentation/site/content/client-desktop-userguide/call-history/_index.en.md

 In the **Team-Journal** all functions, filters and settings are available to you again, just like in your personal call history.

-Additionally, you can integrate the Team Journal into your personal journal, as described in this [Tutorial](link to settings Team Journal).
+Additionally, you can integrate the Team Journal into your personal journal, as described in this [section]({{< ref "/client-desktop-userguide/call-history#integrate-team-history-into-the-call-history" >}}).

 ### Team-Journal explained